UVADS/git-basics/docs/creating-repositories.md

    init      Create an empty Git repository or reinitialize an existing one
 ```

+{: .warning :}
+It is important to remember that when **cloning** or **forking** an existing repository, you will inherit the _entire history_ of all previous commits.
+This is a feature: Newcomers to a project are not restricted to only the history after their arrival.

 ## Clone

 `git clone` is the simplest way to begin working with a repository you want connected to GitHub.
 The `clone` operation clones an entire remote repository to your local workstation.